-It was around this time that wooden blocks started to make a come-back.
+It was around this time that wooden blocks started to make a comeback.

-The improved wood pavement would be lain upon a thick bed of concrete; a layer of planks is placed upon the concrete, and upon these the blocks are set upright in parallel rows across the street.
+The improved wood pavement would be lain upon a thick bed of concrete; a layer of planks is placed upon the concrete, and upon these, the blocks are set upright in parallel rows across the street.

-Initially, pine was used for the blocks, and a mixture of asphalt and pitch poured into expansion gaps between the rows of wooden blocks.
+Initially, pine was used for the blocks, and a mixture of asphalt and pitch was poured into expansion gaps between the rows of wooden blocks.

-In 1873, the City of London Police tested the performance of wood vs asphalt, and found over a 6-month trial that horses travelled further over wooden blocks before stumbling in the wet, and that the stumbles caused fewer injuries to the horses.
+In 1873, the City of London Police tested the performance of wood vs asphalt and found over a 6-month trial that horses travelled further over wooden blocks before stumbling in the wet, and that the stumbles caused fewer injuries to the horses.

 The momentum in favour of wooden blocks was growing.

-As an aside, one of the other factors affecting the choice of road surface was the ability to clean it.
+As an aside, one of the other factors affecting the choice of the road surface was the ability to clean it.
 Remember, horses leave muck, and lots of it.
 After rain, that muck and mud renders roads almost impassible as they became incredibly slippery.
 Various attempts were made to improve the cleaning of the roads, including an early attempt at an automatic road washer developed in the 1890s.

 Another problem was while wooden blocks were quieter than granite, they smelt worse!
 Some of the wooden blocks had a tendency to absorb what fell upon them, mostly horse urine, and on hot days, the stench was said to be noxious.

-It was that tendency which would later lead to roads being paved with different sorts of wooden blocks, with harder denser wood being used in posher areas, and the poor getting, well, poorer quality wood that more inclined to soak up horsey fluids.
+It was that tendency which would later lead to roads being paved with different sorts of wooden blocks, with harder denser wood being used in posher areas, and the poor getting, well, poorer quality wood that was more inclined to soak up horsey fluids.

 Another problem, noted by the impressively named Metropolitan Committee on materials and means of paving the streets of London complained that water could build up underneath the blocks and cause them to expand and become a trip hazard.